simudream/konfig/README.md

 **ResourceD Stacks:**

-Task runner, file stamper, quite possible the simplest configuration management you've ever seen.
+Task runner, file stamper, and more.

+It is quite possible the simplest configuration management you've ever seen.

 ## Comparison to existing solutions: